pivotal-cf/docs-cloudbees/Jenkins.html.md

 title: CloudBees Jenkins Enterprise for Pivotal CF
 ---

-This is the documentation for the Cloudbees Jenkins Enterprise for Pivotal CF.
+This is the documentation for the CloudBees Jenkins Enterprise for Pivotal CF.

 ### Features

 Key features of the product are:

-* Integration with Cloudfoundry UAA for Single Sign On (SSO) support
+* Integration with Cloud Foundry UAA for Single Sign On (SSO) support
 * Use of the same buildpacks as runtime to ensure consistency
 * Automatic provisioning of services instances for your tests
 * Ability to deploy to PCF using the CLI
-* Automatic master and slave configuration.
+* Automatic master and slave configuration
 * Support for Gradle wrapper and Maven

-### Install via Pivotal Operations Manager
+### Install via Pivotal Ops Manager

-To install Cloudbees Jenkins Enterprise for Pivotal CF, follow the procedure for installing Pivotal Ops Manager tiles:
+To install CloudBees Jenkins Enterprise for Pivotal CF, follow the procedure for installing Pivotal Ops Manager tiles:

-1. Download the product file from [Pivotal Network](https://network.pivotal.io/).
+1. Download the product file from [Pivotal Network](https://network.pivotal.io/)
-1. Upload the product file to your Ops Manager installation.
+1. Upload the product file to your Ops Manager installation
-1. Click **Add** next to the uploaded product description in the Available Products view to add this product to your staging area.
+1. Click **Add** next to the uploaded product description in the Ops Manager `Available Products` view to add this product to your staging area
-1. Click the newly added tile to review any configurable options.
+1. Click the newly added tile to review any configurable options
-1. Click **Apply Changes** to install the service.
+1. Click **Apply Changes** to install the service

 This product requires Pivotal CF version 1.3 or greater.

+### Managing Jenkins

-### Licensing
+#### Licensing

 A trial license will be created when the product is installed.
-This needs to be replaced with your enterprise license, which should be acquired directly from Cloudbees.
-The enterprise licence can be updated in the `Manage Jenkins` section, whilst logged in as the UAA Admin user.
+This needs to be replaced with your enterprise license, which should be acquired directly from CloudBees.
+The enterprise license can be updated in the Jenkins `Manage Jenkins` section, whilst logged in as the UAA Admin user.

-The operators machine currently requires an internet connection to facilitate obtaining the trial license.
+The operator's machine currently requires an internet connection to facilitate obtaining the trial license.

-If a trial licence cannot be obtained then you will be presented with the default `Register Jenkins` page where you will be able to input licence details, either a trial licence you have obtained yourself or your enterprise licence.
+If you are accessing Ops Manager from a machine with internet access, a trial license will be automatically retrieved on the Jenkins `Register Jenkins` page.
+Otherwise you will need provide a valid license.
+Trial licenses can be obtained from [CloudBees](http://www.cloudbees.com/try-jenkins-enterprise).

-Upon a trial licence expiring, you will be presented with the `Register Jenkins` page where you can enter your updated licence details if you have not done this ahead of the expiration.
+Upon a trial license expiring, you will be presented with the `Register Jenkins` page where you can enter your updated license details if you have not already done so ahead of the expiration.

-For an internet-less install, the trial licence can be copied onto the machine via a USB key with the support of CloudBees.

-### Installation Details
+#### Installation Details

 Once installed, Jenkins is accessible via http://pivotal-cloudbees.your-cf-installation.com

 By default the setup is configured as one Master, with one Slave instance.
-This can be incremented in the `Resources` tab within the tile on OpsManager.
+This can be incremented in the `Resources` tab within the tile on Ops Manager.

-### Authorization
+#### Authorization

+Cloud Foundry users registered with UAA can log into Jenkins and create jobs, but they cannot see the details of other users jobs.

-To manage plugins and access `Manage Jenkins` you need to log in as the UAA Administrator, the credentials can be obtained from the Elastic Runtime tile in OpsManager.
+To manage plugins and to access `Manage Jenkins` you need to log in as the UAA Administrator.
+The credentials can be obtained from the Elastic Runtime tile in Ops Manager.
+User access is managed through the UAA.

-CloudFoundry users registered with UAA can log into Jenkins and create jobs, but they cannot see the details of other users jobs.

 ### Buildpacks and Services

-To ensure consistency between your tests and the runtime environment, use the provided commands to execute your builds using the correct buildpacks and services that match the your environment.
+To ensure consistency between your tests and the runtime environment, use the provided commands to execute your builds using the same buildpacks and services as your Cloud Foundry environment.

 #### Buildpacks
-To use the correct buildpack add `. cf_buildpack` command into a shell step.
+To use the correct buildpack add the `. cf_buildpack` command into a shell step.

-**Note:** the full stop is required as its a `sh` shell.
+**Note:** the full stop is required as builds execute within the `sh` shell.

-Currently supported buildpacks are Ruby, NodeJS, Java
+Currently supported buildpacks are Ruby, NodeJS, Java.

 #### Services